KaiwenHuu/mlflow_with_lightning/README.md

 2. Define your `LightningModule`, which wraps the `pytorch` model.
 3. Define the following functions: `forward`, `training_step` and `configure_optimizers`.
 Some optional functions include `validation_step` and `test_step` etc.

-With these set up and the right `DataLoader`, you can fit your model easily.
+With these and the the correct data, you can fit your model easily.
 A neat thing about `lightning` is that it works very nicely with `mlflow`.
 Here is a nice [documentation](https://mlflow.org/docs/latest/python_api/mlflow.pytorch.html) of how you can log your `pytorch` experiment.